-3.1.10 D/A Converters (DAC)
+5.1.10 D/A Converters (DACs)

 THS8200 contains three DACs operating at up to 205 MSPS and with an internal resolution of 11 bits.
 Each DAC contains an integrated video sync inserter.
-The sync(s) is (are) inserted by means of additional current source circuits either on the green/luma (Y) channel only or on all the DAC output channels, in order to be compliant with both consumer (EIA, sync-on-G/Y) as well as professional (SMPTE, sync-on-all) standards.
+The syncs are inserted by means of additional current source circuits either on the green/luma (Y) channel only or on all the DAC output channels, to be compliant with both consumer (EIA, sync-on-G/Y) as well as professional (SMPTE, sync-on-all) standards.

-The DAC speed supports all ATSC formats, including 1080P, as well as all PC graphics (VESA) formats up to UXGA at 75 Hz (202.5 MSPS).
+The DAC speed supports all ATSC formats, including 1080p, as well as all PC graphics (VESA) formats up to UXGA at 75 Hz (202.5 MSPS).

-4 Detailed Functional Description
+6 Detailed Functional Description

-4.1 Data Manager (DMAN)
+6.1 Data Manager (DMAN)